RosettaYH/PersonalRecipes/README.md

 - For all ingredients and directions, add ";" at the end of each row.
   - Ex: "water; milk; lemon;"
 - Make sure there are no extra spaces
+- For image links, please use the image addresses(not urls)

 Example:
 ![Alt Text](https://i.ibb.co/z63fMsQ/Screen-Shot-2020-09-20-at-4-01-56-PM.png)